samwrigley/continuous-integration/README.md

     ci
 ```

-## Usage

-To create and provision your Continuous Integration server on DigitalOcean, simply run the `server.sh` script inside the `ci` container:
+4. To create and provision your Continuous Integration server on DigitalOcean, simply run the `server.sh` script inside the `ci` container:

 ```sh
 docker exec -it ci /bin/sh server.sh